jarecoo/practice/notes.md

     - “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
 It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
     - “The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79

-### Be Nice, but Be Assertive; or, Avoid Manipulation
+### Be a Good Person; Leave the World Better than You Found It
 - “When I do good I feel good.
 When I do bad I feel bad.
-That is my religion”
+That is my religion” There is peace in doing good, being good.
+Hate and discord are uncomfortable and unhealthy for your mind.
+- “I can’t afford to hate people.
+I don’t have that kind of time.“ -Bob Ross
+- “Darkness cannot drive out darkness; only light can do that.
+Hate cannot drive out hate; only love can do that.” - MLK
+- “Hate is too great a burden to bear” -MLK
+- You have concentric sphere’s of influence that decrease in your ability to enact change and good the farther from yourself you get.
+Focus on doing good in your most potent spheres of influence.
+Yourself is the closest sphere of influence.
+- Give people the love and compassion they want, or the kind you want if nothing else.
+The Golden Rule.
+- Do random acts of unsolicited kindness. it’ll make you feel better, but it will add good to the world.
+- “…doing a kindness produces the single most reliable momentary increase in well-being of any exercise we have tested” - Martin Seligman, Flourish, as quoted in The Happiness Equation, p.
+21
+- “The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
+Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
+- “‘God laid down this law, saying: if you want some good, get it from yourself’ Epictetus, Discourses, 1.29.4 Here is how to guarantee you have a good day: do good things” The Daily Stoic, p.141
+- Making the world a better place rests on making yourself a better person.
+- “What is your vocation?
+To be a good person.” -Marcus Aurelius, Meditations, 11.5 (TDS p.165)
+- “‘Kindness is invincible, but only when it’s sincere, with no hypocrisy or faking.
+For what can even the most malicious person do if you keep showing kindness and, if given the chance, you gently point out where they went wrong — right as they are trying to harm you?’ -Marcus Aurelius, Meditations, 11.18.5.9a …The expected reaction to hatred is more hatred…Most rudeness, meanness, and cruelty are a mask for deep-seated weakness.
+Kindness in these situations is only possible for people of great strength.
+You have great strength.
+Use it.”
+The Daily Stoic p.146
+- “’Every event has two handles, one by which it may be carried, the other by which it cannot.
+If your brother does you wrong, don't lay hold on the action by the handle of his injustice, for by that it cannot be carried; but by the opposite, that he is your brother, that he was brought up with you; and then you will have hold of the handle which carries.’ -Epictetus, Enchiridon, 43 There is no promise that trying things this way — of grabbing the different handle — will have such momentous results for your.
+But why continue to lift by the handle that hasn’t worked?”
+TDS p.180

+### Be Assertive; Set your Boundaries
+- Be nice but don’t let people take advantage of or manipulate you (see: live life on purpose).
+This will help you avoid manipulation and being taken advantage of, but will still provide you the chance to be compassionate to people without sacrificing compassion for yourself.
 - Everyone deserves your unconditional kindness and generosity.
 As long as they respect and reciprocate that, it will flow freely.
 Once they abuse that, they have to earn it back.
 (They had their chance they blew it)
-- Be nice but don’t let people take advantage of or manipulate you (see: live life on purpose).
-This will help you avoid manipulation and being taken advantage of, but will still provide you the chance to be compassionate to people without sacrificing compassion for yourself.
 - You teach people how to treat you by what you tolerate.
 Being assertive keeps people from taking advantage of your niceness.
 If you only ever be nice, you’ll be an enabler, especially to your loved ones.
 Being assertive, asking for what you want, checking your close people, will lead to a place where you both get more of what you want and neither of you is allowed to let the worst parts of yourself grow (doubt, insecurity, anxiety, jealousy).
 It’s the Facebook effect.
 FB only ever served up the stuff you clicked on, which is usually the shit that gets you the most riled up in anger or disgust.
 Being too nice panders to every personality trait a person has, that's ok when you don't see the person a lot, but for close relationships that can bring out the bad parts of people as well as the good.
 You create codependency.
 - “Be you and be cool with it…There is nothing more satisfying than being loved for who you are and nothing more painful than being loved for who you’re not, but pretending to be.”
 The Happiness Equation, p.238
 - “When we do not express ourselves, do not assert our being, do not stand up for our values in contexts where it is appropriate to do so, we inflict wounds on our sense of self.
 The world does not do it to us - we do it to ourselves.”
 The Six Pillars of Self-esteem, p 124